anuradhases/nba_trends/README.md

 - Does game location affect points scored for a team?<br>
 - Is playing team and game result correlated for the top 5 and bottom 5 teams?<br>
 - How does points won change with opposing points won for the top 5 teams and bottom 5 teams?<br>
-- How does points won change between teams for the top 5 teams?<br>
+- Do all top 5 teams score the same?<br>

 ## Key Insights:
 - ***Forecast of winning and points won are not correlated.
 (R<sup>2</sup> = 0.3).***<br>